FAQ - Information about the Vulnerability-Lab

 Local / Remote code execution

-Denial of Service & stable Firmware Freeze + Blocks
+Denial of Service & stable Firmware Freeze + Block

 Information leaking & information disclosure